Close panel

 Estimated timeline

-Banco Sabadell shareholders wishing to take up the offer, should present in writing a statement of acceptance, within the terms of the acceptance, to the bank participating in Iberclear, where they have their shares in custody, either in person, or by electronic means or by any other means admitted by said entities.
+• Banco Sabadell shareholders wishing to take up the offer, should present in writing a statement of acceptance, within the terms of the acceptance, to the bank participating in Iberclear, where they have their shares in custody, either in person, or by electronic means or by any other means admitted by said entities.

 What do Banco Sabadell’s shareholders have to do and when?

-• However, if at least 90% of Banco Sabadell’s capital stock chooses to accept the bid, BBVA will exercise its squeeze-out right on the remaining shares of Banco Sabadell's capital stock not tendered in the offer.
-Were this to happen, BBVA would become the holder of all of Banco Sabadell’s capital stock and Banco Sabadell would be automatically delisted.
+• If at least 90 percent of Banco Sabadell's share capital accepts the offer, BBVA will exercise its squeeze-out right on the remaining shares of Banco Sabadell's share capital that did not take up the offer, under the same terms as the offer, as adjusted to the new exchange ratio (one new BBVA share plus €0.29 in cash for every 5.0196 Banco Sabadell).
+If this were to occur, BBVA would become the holder of all (100 percent) of Banco Sabadell's capital stock and Banco Sabadell would automatically be delisted.

 What happens to those Banco Sabadell shareholders who decide not to take up the offer?